aspose-slides/Aspose.Slides-Products/slides/en/net/conversion/pps-to-xps/_index.md

 {{% blocks/products/pf/agp/content h2="Convert PPS to XPS Using C#" %}}

-Use [Aspose.Slides for .NET](/slides/net/) to load a PPS presentation and save it as a XPS file.
+Use [Aspose.Slides for .NET](/slides/net/) to load a PPS presentation and save it as an XPS file.
 Install the library from [NuGet](https://www.nuget.org/packages/Aspose.Slides.NET/) or run the following command in the Package Manager Console.

 {{% blocks/products/pf/agp/code-block title="Package Manager Console Command" offSpacer="true" %}}